 We will never live a sorrowless life.
 In fact, suffering often accompanies discipleship and our sorrow is neither futile nor unnoticed by God.
-Instead of drinking a flower’s essence, however, we can drink the living water of the Spirit—the essence of our God.
+Instead of drinking a flower’s essence, we can drink the living water of the Spirit—the essence of our God.
 Rather than standing under a tree gazing at lovely flowers, we can take refuge in the arms of God while pondering His love and trusting in a better life to come.
 As beautiful as the Ashoka’s flowers are, we will only find profound peace and joy in the Lord.